A Survey: Spatiotemporal Consistency in Video Generation

+\paragraph{\bf Masked Autoregression.} Masked autoregressive~\cite{yu2024language} is a technique in video generation that boosts flexibility by focusing on predicting the masked portions of video frames.
+Unlike traditional autoregressive methods, this approach selectively targets masked regions, conditioning predictions on visible parts.
+This makes it especially valuable for tasks like video restoration and completion, where missing or damaged content needs to be seamlessly reconstructed.

+MAGVIT~\cite{yu2023magvit,yu2024language} uses masked multi-task training for video generation tasks.
+It first quantizes the video into discrete tokens through a 3D VAE.
+In each training step, it randomly selects a task and its prompt tokens to obtain task-specific conditional masks, and optimizes the transformer to predict all target tokens.
+MarDini~\cite{liu2024mardini} integrates the advantages of masked autoregression into a unified diffusion model framework, where masked autoregression is responsible for temporal planning, while the diffusion model focuses on spatial generation.
+Mask prediction~\cite{liu2024sora} is superior to traditional autoregression in that it is bidirectionally parallelizable, effectively reducing time costs.

+\paragraph{\bf Hierarchical Recursion.} The hierarchical recursive framework~\cite{xiong2024autoregressive} is a powerful framework for video generation, leveraging multi-scale modeling to progressively refine video content from coarse outlines to fine details.
+By decomposing the complex task of generating high-dimensional video data into solvable subtasks~\cite{sun2024sora,xing2024survey}, the method optimizes computational efficiency.
+It recursively processes videos at different scales, ensuring coherence and details, making it a cornerstone of modern video generation frameworks.

-In the field of video generation, some researchers have borrowed the idea of divide-and-conquer and proposed hierarchical architectures for video generation~\cite{hong2022cogvideo,li2024survey}.
-First, the global model roughly outlines the storyline of the video, such as the key frame sequences.
-Then the local model focuses on the details, performing alignment, inpainting, and refinement.
-Wu et al.~\shortcite{wu2022nuwab} presented NUWA-Infinity, an autoregressive-over-autoregressive video generation architecture.
-In this architecture, the global autoregressive model considers the dependencies between patches, while the local autoregressive model focuses on the dependencies of visual tokens within each patch, enabling the generation of globally consistent and locally detailed high-quality videos.
+Wu et al.~\shortcite{wu2022nuwab} presented NUWA-Infinity, an autoregressive-over-autoregressive generation architecture.
+In this architecture, the global model considers the dependencies between patches, while the local model focuses on the dependencies of visual tokens within each patch.
 Yin et al.~\shortcite{yin2023nuwa} proposed NUWA-XL, which adopts a diffusion-over-diffusion architecture.
-The global diffusion model is first used to generate key frames, and then local diffusion is applied iteratively to complete intermediate frames, allowing the video length to increase exponentially.
-Skorokhodov et al.~\shortcite{skorokhodov2024hierarchical} introduced a novel hierarchical strategy, Patch Diffusion Models (PDMs), which do not operate on full-resolution inputs but instead propagate context information from low-scale to high-scale patches in a hierarchical manner, ensuring global consistency.
+The global model is first used to generate key frames, and then local model is applied iteratively to complete intermediate frames.